British and Foreign Bible Society: History

 The British and Foreign Bible Society dates back to 1804 when a group of Christians, associated with the Religious Tract Society, sought to address the problem of a lack of affordable Bibles in Welsh for Welsh-speaking Christians.
 Many young girls had walked long distances to Thomas Charles to get copies of the Bible.
 Later the story was told of one of them – a young girl called Mary Jones who walked over 20 miles to get a Bible in Bala, Gwynedd.

 BFBS was not the first Bible Society in the world.
 The first organisation in Britain to be called "The Bible Society" was founded in 1779: it still exists and is called the Naval & Military Bible Society.

 The first BFBS translation project was the Gospel of John into Mohawk for Canada in 1804.
 In the British Isles BFBS reprinted Bibles in Welsh, Scots Gaelic and Manx Gaelic first produced by the SPCK.
-The first Romani translation was the Gospel of Luke into the Caló language of Iberia.
+The first Romani translation was the Gospel of Luke (by George Borrow) into the Caló language of Iberia.

 A report in the 13 November 1824 edition of the Buffalo Emporium and General Advertiser (NY), stated that the BFBS "since its establishment, has distributed 1,723,251 Bibles, and 2,529,114 Testamentsmaking a total of 4,252,365."

 From the early days, the Society sought to be ecumenical and non-sectarian.
 The Controversy in 1825-26 about the Apocrypha and the Metrical Psalms resulted in the secession of the Glasgow and Edinburgh Bible Societies, which later formed what is now the Scottish Bible Society.
 This and another similar 1831 controversy about Unitarians holding significant Society offices resulted in a minority separating to form the Trinitarian Bible Society.

 The Bible Society extended its work to England, India, Europe and beyond.
 Protestant communities in many European countries (such as Croatia and Albania) date back to the work of nineteenth-century BFBS Bible salesmen.
 Auxiliary branches were set up all over the world, which later became Bible Societies in their own right, and today operate in co-operation as part of the United Bible Societies.
 The Bible Society is a non-denominational Christian network which works to translate, revise, print, and distribute affordable Bibles in England and Wales.